Shicheng-Guo/Shicheng-Guo.Github.io/_posts/1916-02-28-FDA-approval.md

 * Welcome to attend ASCO-2020 #Janssen Oncology Virtual Newsroom to receive the latest result of our 4 cancer therapy pipelines: JNJ-4528 BCMA-directed CAR-T therapy Phase 1b/2 study in #multiple_myeloma; ERLEADA®(apalutamide) Phase 3 study in non-metastatic castration-resistant #prostate_cancer; and Phase 1 study of amivantamab (EGFRxMET bispecific antibody) in non-small cell #lung_cancer; and teclistamab (BCMAxCD3 bispecific antibody) in #multiple_myeloma

+* A recent Nature paper profiled lymphocytes subsets and major cytokines in a cohort of 326 patients.
+They found that decline of T cells, but not B cell, and elevated IL-6 correlated with disease severity.
+It explained why remdesivir, an antiviral drug target viral replication machinery, works better as early treatment.
+The reason is that the virus itself is not the only one that we are dealing with.
+Another paper in Cell showed that SARS-CoV-2 caused a unique signature in immune response (e.g. low IFN-I and III), compared to flu or RSV.
+Interestingly, the immune responses also vary with the amount of inoculated viruses.
+The paper also mentioned that the cytokine release syndrome is similar to a complication following CAR T treatment.
+The "new norm" for immunology and virology field might be to study the relations between virological activity and cytokine storm and unique immune response.

 * Nutraceutical products